 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or low blood pressure.
-Tell you doctor if you are on kidney dialysis.
+- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, low blood pressure, or a condition called iron overload.
+Tell your doctor if you are on kidney dialysis.

 - Dizziness, lightheadedness, or fainting may occur, especially when you get up from a lying or sitting position suddenly.
 These symptoms are more likely to occur when you begin using this medicine, or when the dose is increased.